How local authorities and health boards should implement the Real Living Wage (RLW).

 5. Agreeing rates on costs, maintaining differentials and transparency

-A range of different models of commissioning and procurement exist.
-However, a collaborative approach between commissioners and providers is essential.
-A commissioning process in line with the spirit of ‘Let’s agree to agree’ that results in rates that, by mutual agreement, are fair, transparent and achieve ‘buy-in’ from providers will increase the likelihood of successful delivery of the RLW commitment.
+A range of different models of commissioning and procurement exist across Wales however, the new code of practice on commissioning care and support has been developed and will come into force 1 September 2024.
+This sets national principles and standards for commissioners to follow when commissioning care and support services in line with the Social Services and Well-being (Wales) Act (2014).
+A collaborative approach between commissioners and providers is essential.
+A commissioning process in line with the spirit of "let’s agree to agree" that results in rates that, by mutual agreement, are fair, transparent and achieve "buy-in" from providers will increase the likelihood of successful delivery of the RLW commitment.

-The clearest cost is the rate of pay itself, which will rise to £10.90 from 1 April 2023.
+The clearest cost is the rate of pay itself, which will rise annually in April each financial year.
 In addition to this basic cost increase, a provider will accrue additional workforce statutory costs as a direct consequence of employing staff.
-These are generally termed ‘on-costs’.
+These are generally termed "on-costs".

 They include National Insurance contributions, employer pension contributions, travel time allowances and holiday pay.
 These costs will rise in direct proportion to any increase in staff pay (including an increase to the RLW).
 These on-costs may vary between providers, depending on pension and holiday arrangements, travel time allowances etc.

-Provision for on-costs has been made in the funding for implementation of this commitment.
+Provision for on-costs has been made in the funding for administration of this commitment.

 The costings also include a contribution towards the cost of maintaining differentials at the lower end of pay scales.
 This will help employers to recognise those registered workers that carry out additional duties, or that are paid above the statutory minimum because they have longer service for example.